-I am Assistant Chair of Social Science & Cultural Studies at Pratt Institute in Brooklyn, NY, where I have taught since 2009.
+From 2009 to 2017, I taught at Pratt Institute in Brooklyn, NY.
+I was Assistant Chair of Social Science & Cultural Studies there between 2014 and 2017.
 Although historically Pratt has been recognized for architecture, its students today also have a healthy appetite for the liberal arts — especially philosophy.
-There are active minors in philosophy and sustainability and the courses I teach often help satisfy these tracks.
-The environmental ethics course in our catalog is one of my own design.
-It’s truly an incredible experience to teach so many talented artists, designers, and makers.
-View my faculty bio for courses I am currently offering.
+There are active minors in philosophy and sustainability and the courses I taught often helped satisfy these tracks.
+The environmental ethics course in their catalog is one of my own design.
+It was truly an incredible experience to teach so many talented artists, designers, and makers.

 I taught four consecutive semesters of ethics and philosophy of the human person at St. John’s University between 2007 and 2009.